 - You Notice These Symptoms at Certain Times Only – You can have all the symptoms or a few and they can come when a trigger that flips the anxious feelings is tripped.

-Important: I am a life coach, NOT a health care professional.
+*Important: I am a certified trauma counselor and certified life coach, and that means that I am NOT a doctor or health care professional.
 There are many health problems that can cause anxiety so before you assume that yours is normal anxiety, go see your doctor.
 I cannot offer any medical advice and nothing on this site should be taken as such.
+Please see my full disclaimer if you have questions or concerns.

 Examples of health problems can make anxiety develop include the following.